 Varicose veins are a pervasive illness that affects 23% of Americans.
 This disease causes pain, discomfort, loss of workdays, disability, and health deterioration.
 Varicose veins bring higher risks for other illnesses such as chronic inflammatory response, venous microcirculation damage, and venous hypertension..4

 Activa Graduated Therapy Socks offer 20 to 30 mmHg in a knee-high length to prevent moderate to severe varicose veins.
 The graduated compression serves well to relieve ankle swelling and chronic leg fatigue.
 This product offers pressure to stimulate fluid circulation in the legs.
 The fabric is breathable and cool for longer wear times.
 Its unisex design comes with a padded heel and foot.
 The combination of these characteristics makes this product the best therapy stockings for varicose veins.
 They are easier to put on and take off than most socks at this pressure level.
 Activa, manufactured by Jobst, is available in beige or black.

-Venosan offers a knitted stocking made from a multi soft blend of yarns consisting of Lycra and Tactel Micro.
-The fabric provides superior moisture-wicking and feels smooth and silky against the skin.
+Mediven offers a knitted stocking made from a multi soft blend of Polyamide and Elasthan.
+The soft and breathable fabric feels smooth and silky against the skin.
 These socks are available in open or closed-toe.
-They are easier to put on and off than most comparable therapy products.
-This stocking helps prevent varicose veins and treats severe edema and lymphedema.
+This stocking helps prevent varicose veins and helps treat swelling from lymphedema, diabetes, and varicose veins.

 Best Compression Socks for Diabetes